May Bank Holiday

 Take a walk on the wild side

-Have a roaring good Bank Holiday with a visit to Howletts Wild Animal Park - home to over 450 animals - and be sure to take part in their prize draw to win a macaque encounter.
+Have a roaring good Bank Holiday with a visit to Howletts Wild Animal Park - home to over 450 animals.
 The perfect way to keep the little ones amused!
 Step back in time and get up close to 29 life-like dinosaur models at Wingham Wildlife Park before joining the park’s keepers on one of their fascinating talks and feeding times throughout the day.

 Chiddingstone Castle Literary Festival 2018